 Mowing and maintenance of lawfully existing lawn, landscaping, and gardens are not subject to regulation under the Bylaw regardless of its location in any Bylaw Resource Area.
 Lawn clippings, leaves, brush, and other landscape debris may not be deposited in any Bylaw Resource Area, including the Buffer Zone.
 Expansion of the lawfully existing extent of lawn, landscaping, or gardens is subject to regulation under the Bylaw.

-Notwithstanding Section 1.3(3)(a) above, the Committee has determined that certain minor activities occurring exclusively within the Buffer Zone or Riverfront Area under the Bylaw that are located outside of the 25-foot No Disturbance Zone (i.e., at least 25 feet from the boundary of Water Bodies and Waterways, Bank, Bordering Vegetated Wetlands, and Isolated Vegetated Wetlands) and at least 50 feet from the mean annual high water line of a perennial stream or river and meet all additional requirements set forth below are excluded from the requirement to obtain a Negative Determination of Applicability or an Order of Conditions under the Bylaw.
+Notwithstanding Section 1.3(3)(a) above, the Committee has determined that certain minor activities occurring exclusively within the Buffer Zone or Riverfront Area under the Bylaw that are located outside of the 25-foot No Disturbance Zone (i.e., at least 25 feet from the boundary of Water Bodies and Waterways, Bank, Bordering Vegetated Wetlands, and Isolated Vegetated Wetlands) and at least 50 feet from the mean annual high water line of a perennial stream or river and meet all additional requirements set forth below including establishing erosion and sedimentation controls are excluded from the requirement to obtain a Negative Determination of Applicability or an Order of Conditions under the Bylaw.
 These activities are limited to the following:

 Unpaved pedestrian walkway for private use;